lucgiffon/propol/README.md

 install
 -------

+Make sure you have set up your python virtual environment.
+Then, the following commands will:

 - Install requirements
 - Download tarball from https://lucgiffon.fr/external.tgz and put it in data/external directory.
 - Setup the `project_dir` variable in a .env file